ordina-jworks/ordina-jworks.github.io/_posts/2017-12-13-Docker-basic-networking.md

     <img class="image" alt="Final docker setup" src="/img/docker-basic-networking/docker-basic-network-setup.png" />
 </p>

-All of our Docker application will be deployed on **one host machine**.
+All of our Docker applications will be deployed on **one host machine**.
 We will have a custom Docker network running with **three containers** attached to that network:
 * The DB container is just a MySQL database running within Docker.
 * The Backend container is a Spring Boot application that connects to the MySQL DB container and provides a REST service to the outside world.